 you think in products, not tickets

-you can design, build, and deploy without a PM hovering
+you can design, build, and deploy with 2–5 people

-you want to own the outcome, not just write code
+you want to co-own the outcome, not just bill for hours

 you believe small teams beat big teams

-ready to build software that belongs to the people who use it?
+ready to co-own software that belongs to the people who use it?

-apply to become a cell →browse funded ideas →
+apply to become a cell →browse approved projects →